-JMAS 4999

-Independent Study in Journalism and Mass Communication

-Independent study for juniors and seniors with at least a B average in Mass Communication.
+JMAS 4999 Independent Study in Journalism and Mass Communication 1 to 4 Independent study for juniors and seniors with at least a B average in Mass Communication.
 Prerequisites: approval of dean and completion of the 4999 Independent Study form.
+A fee may be required.